 How Long Will the Shale Revolution Last?: Technology versus Geology and the Lifecycle of Shale Plays

-This report provides a realistic assessment of future production in the the top ten tight oil and shale gas plays in the United States.
-Prepared by geoscientist J. David Hughes, the report utilizes the latest available data from both industry and government sources to quantify the impact of recent technological advances.
-It is the newest and most extensive of Hughes’s highly regarded independent analyses of U.S. shale production.
+How Long Will the Shale Revolution Last? provides a realistic assessment of future production in the top U.S. tight oil and shale gas plays.
+It is most extensive of our highly regarded analyses of U.S. shale production.

 The COP21 conference in Paris in December 2015 was the biggest international agreement on climate change since Kyoto.
 Now comes the hard part of cutting greenhouse gas emissions fast enough to keep global average temperature rise under 1.5 degrees Celsius.
 Many leaders in the environmental and philanthropic communities say the best way to do this […]